JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Discussion

 In contrast, in Fig.~\ref{f.sensgrism.b}, we show a comparison of the \textit{actual} sensitivities, achieved at almost equal on-source time (actually, slightly longer for NIRCam).
 The median 5-\textsigma emission-line sensitivity of PID~4540 for unresolved lines is $\approx5$ times of that for \darkhorse across 3.3--5\,\mum, a factor of 25 in integration time.
 The sensitivity improvement is even larger at shorter wavelengths, exceeding a factor of 10 (100 in integration) at $\lambda<3~\mum$.

 This comparison highlights the high efficiency of the \method approach in obtaining deep emission-line spectroscopy of a large sample of high-redshift galaxies.
-We also note that preliminary analyses of PID~4540 (Sun, F.\ et al.\ in prep.) yield $\approx$50~percent more redshifts at $z>3$ than \darkhorse.
+We also note that preliminary analyses of PID~4540 \citep{sun+2026} yield $\approx$50~percent more redshifts at $z>3$ than \darkhorse.
 This is a result of the higher completeness with slitless spectroscopy and the flux density cap employed for \darkhorse.